Genesis has a lot of criticism thrown at it, but does the creation story fail scientific study?

 The picture shows light shining from one point upon the earth’s surface and darkness on the other side.

-Does Genesis fail scientific study when it is saying that light and darkness are divided on the Earth?
+Does Genesis fail scientific study when it says that light and darkness are divided on the Earth?

 Some say that this darkness is talking about Satan, but that cannot be right, because God calls the light ‘day’ and the darkness ‘night’.